emberian/rustdoc_ng/README.md

 This is a prototype of rustdoc.
+As a temporary hack, build with `rustc rustdoc.rs` and copy the binary to wherever your rust prefix is (If it's `/usr/local`, `/usr/local/bin`. in my case it's `~/.local`, so it goes into `~/.local/bin`).

-Do not use!
+Do not use unless you plan on helping develop it!

 Copyright 2013 Corey Richardson